springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ![](SEIR.png)

 Now we show two cooperative SIR diseases.
-In isolation, each of these diseases would be unable to start an epidemic.
-However, together they can, and depending on stochastic effects we can see some interesting osillatory behavior.
+In isolation, each of these diseases would fail to start an epidemic.
+However, together they can, and sometimes they exhibit interesting osillatory behavior.
+To help stimulate the oscillations, we start with an asymmetric initial condition, though oscillations can be induced purely by stochastic effects for smaller initial conditions.
 To the best of our knowledge, this oscillatory behavior has not been studied previously.

 ```python
 import EoN